sre/wifimcu-template/README.md

 ## Installing WICED ##

-As the WICED files are restrictively licensed, you will need to download them separtely from Broadcom.
+As the WICED files are restrictively licensed, you will need to download them separtely from Cypress.
 Only WICED-SDK-3.4.0-AWS is currently supported.
-You should download `WICED-SDK-3.4.0-AWS.7z.zip` from Broadcom's website, unpack it (twice), then put the contained directories in the `WICED` directory.
+You should download `WICED-SDK-3.4.0-AWS.7z.zip` from Cypress' website, unpack it (twice), then put the contained directories in the `WICED` directory.

 Only the `include`, `libraries`, `resources` and `WICED` directories are actually used.